reviewdog/action-rubocop/README.md

 Optional.
 Run Rubocop only on changed (and added) files, for speedup [`true`, `false`].
 Default: `false`.

+Will fetch the tip of the base branch with depth 1 from remote origin if it is not available.
+If you use different remote name or customize the checkout otherwise, make the tip of the base branch available before this action

 ### `reporter`

 Optional.
 Reporter of reviewdog command [`github-pr-check`, `github-check`, `github-pr-review`].